Anxiety Treatment Help from our Louisiana Mental Health Professionals

 At our counseling center, we find that psychotherapy isn’t always a necessary form of counseling to treat an anxiety disorder.
-Many of our clients find wellness and successful treatment when we use a combination of proven approaches such as cognitive behavioral therapy, interpersonal talk therapy, visualization therapy, family counseling, and even introducing a therapy dog to help you face your symptoms.
+Many of our clients find wellness and successful treatment when we use a combination of proven approaches such as cognitive behavioral therapy, interpersonal talk therapy, visualization therapy, and family counseling, to help you face your symptoms.

 While most of our patients choose us as their first type of anxiety treatment, we also work with local residents who are stepping down from inpatient anxiety treatment and seeking outpatient counselors like us.